-- Within the Reef, strong gradients in water quality exist with distance from the coast and increasing distance from rivers, particularly in a northerly direction (Larcombe et al. 1995, Brinkman et al. 2011).
-The selection of reefs for inclusion in the sampling design was informed by the desire to include reefs spanning these gradients to facilitate the teasing out of water quality associated impacts. - 2.
+- 1. Within the Reef, strong gradients in water quality exist with increasing distance from the coast and exposure to river plumes (Larcombe et al. 1995, Brinkman et al. 2011).
+The selection of reefs for inclusion in the sampling design was informed by the desire to include reefs spanning these gradients to help assess the impact of water quality associated impacts. - 2.
 There was either an existing coral reef community or evidence (in the form of carbonate-based substratum) of past coral reef development.

-Exact locations were selected without prior investigation, once a section of reef had been identified that was of sufficient size to accommodate the sampling design a marker was deployed from the surface and transects established from this point.
+Exact locations were selected without prior investigation.
+Once a section of reef had been identified that was of sufficient size to accommodate the sampling design, a marker was deployed from the surface and transects established from this point.

 In the Wet Tropics region, where few reefs exist in the inshore zone and well-developed reefs exist on more than one aspect of an island, separate reefs on windward and leeward aspects were included in the design.
 Coral reef communities can be quite different on these two aspects even though the surrounding water quality is relatively similar.
-Differences in wave and current regimes determine whether materials, e.g. sediments, fresh water, nutrients or toxins imported by flood events, accumulate or disperse and hence determine the exposure of benthic communities to environmental stresses.
+Differences in wave and current regimes determine whether materials such as sediments, freshwater, nutrients, or toxins accumulate or disperse, and hence determine the exposure of benthic communities to environmental stresses.
 In addition to reefs monitored by the MMP, data from inshore reefs monitored by the AIMS LTMP have been included in this report.

 Since the program began in 2005 there have been two changes to the selection of reefs sampled.
-In 2005 and 2006 three mainland fringing reef locations were sampled along the Daintree coast.
+In 2005 and 2006, three mainland fringing reef locations were sampled along the Daintree coast.
 Concerns over increasing crocodile populations in this area led to the cessation of sampling at these locations.
-In 2015 a revision of the marine water quality monitoring component of the MMP resulted in modifications to the sampling design for water quality.
+In 2015, a revision of the marine water quality monitoring component of the MMP resulted in modifications to the sampling design for water quality.
 This included a concentration of sampling effort along a gradient away from the Tully River mouth.
-To better match the water quality sampling to the coral reef sampling in the Herbert Tully sub-region a new reef site was initiated at Bedarra and sampling at King Reef discontinued.
-As the MMP sites at Middle Reef in the Burdekin region were co-located with LTMP sites this reef was removed from the MMP sampling schedule in 2015.
+To better match the water quality sampling to the coral reef sampling in the Herbert Tully sub-region, a new reef site was initiated at Bedarra and sampling at King Reef discontinued.
+As the MMP sites at Middle Reef in the Burdekin region were co-located with LTMP sites, this reef was removed from the MMP sampling schedule in 2015.

-The frequency of sampling by the MMP has varied between annual and biennial, LTMP samples on a biennial basis.
-Sampling undertaken at each reef is detailed in Table 2 and the location of those reefs presented in Figure 2.
-In 2019 the LTMP sampled three inshore reefs in both the Wet Tropics and Mackay-Whitsunday regions and two of three reefs in the Burdekin region.
-The number of reefs sampled by the MMP in 2019 were: Wet Tropics (9 of 13), Burdekin (4 of 6), Mackay-Whitsunday (4 of 7) and Fitzroy (4 of 6).
+The frequency of sampling by the MMP has varied between annual and biennial, and the LTMP samples on a biennial basis.
+Sampling undertaken at each reef is detailed in Table 2 and the location of those reefs presented in .
+In 2019 the LTMP sampled three inshore reefs in both the Wet Tropics and Mackay-Whitsunday regions and two of three reefs in the Burdekin region; these are the most recent observations at those reefs.
+In 2020 the MMP sampled all reefs other than Peak Island in the Fitzroy region to allow assessment of the impacts of coral bleaching and crown-of-thorns starfish.